 - Place tick into clean capped container or a zip-lock plastic bag.
 Place a piece of cotton or tissue moistened with tap water into the container with the tick.
 (Note: do not use alcohol, formalin or other liquids.
 Do not stick tick to scotch tape.
 These materials make testing for the Lyme organism unsatisfactory.)

-- Complete a laboratory "TICK IDENTIFICATION FORM" or supply the following information:
+- Complete a laboratory form and supply the following information:

 - Name, address and birth date of person bitten.